canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Um, hello!"
 I managed after slightly too long a pause.
 "I don't think we got introduced yesterday.
 I, uh, had some questions about the contract?"

 "Indeed.
 The name on it?"
+Of course she knew.

 "Yes, uh, I do appreciate the gesture, but with the Real Names Act and all that..."